AnupaPeramuna/LazyStream/README.md

 - Auto skip netflix Intros, Recaps and Outros
 - Easy to download and use

+## Installation
+- You can download LazyStream from the [Chrome Web Store](https://chromewebstore.google.com/detail/lazystream/dambejeapddhjgdodlfmoglldghieflg?authuser=0&hl=en-AU).

 ## License
 - This project is licensed under a **MIT License**.
 See [LICENSE.md](LICENSE.md) for details